Magisk-Modules-Repo/liboemcryptodisabler/README.md

 ## Changelog

+2018-12-06: v1.3

+- Add support for devices that have the library under either `/system/lib64` or `/system/vendor/lib64`.

+- Add support for devices that have the library in multiple locations.

 2018-07-22: v1.2

 - Add logic to install only to the library directory actually used by the device, rather than installing to both commonly used directories.